 Neyman Fencing Gloves are also popular.
-They’ve received mixed reviews though our own experiences with them have been great.
+They’ve received mixed reviews though our own experiences with them have been good.

 Finally SPES Heavy Gloves have been popular for many years.
 While bulky they offer great protection – we do advise that you purchase the upgraded thumb protector.

 Superior Fencing also provide a low cost heavy glove.

 This is what everyone is excited to get hold of.
 We’re fortunate now that there are many manufacturers.
 We recommend swords with a relatively flexible blade, and if you’re intending to compete then most events don’t allow anything over 1.6kg, and 100cm in blade length.

 Regenyei Armoury is an old favourite for basic training gear.
 They’re quite consistent and reasonable quality at a decent price point.
 If you’re looking for a basic weapon for longsword training then their standard feders (feder is the modern term most often used for blunt training weapons like those shown in the images below) are a good choice, though they manufacture side-swords, sharp longswords, and most other swords you might want.
 They offer all types of customisation including lighter or heavier blades, and different lengths.
 We prefer the “medium” blade for their feders.
 Delivery times are up to 6 months, though usually less.

 SIGI Forge are relative newcomers and now offer a variety of longsword training swords.
 They are excellent quality and have great handling characteristics, and are the sword of choice for many competitive fencers.
 For a review of the SIGI swords check out the Review on Our Blog.